-Default Subnet Enter the Subnet Mask.
-The default subnet mask is Mask: 255.255.255.0.

-Local Domain Enter the Domain name (Optional).

-Name:

-Enable DNS Relay: Check the box to transfer the DNS server information from your ISP to your computers.
+- Default Subnet Enter the Subnet Mask.
+The default subnet mask Mask: is 255.255.255.0. - Local Domain Enter the Domain name (Optional).
+Name: - Enable DNS Check the box to transfer the DNS server Relay: information from your ISP to your computers.
 If unchecked, your computers will use the router for a DNS server.